Annual Physical Examination (APE)

 Vital Signs Check

-During this consultation, your vitals will also be taken such as your temperature, blood pressure, heart rate, respiratory rate, height, and weight.
-Your BMI may also be calculated at this stage to quickly flag any related health issues with your weight-to-height ratio such as your risk of having heart disease, diabetes, or high blood pressure.
+During this consultation, your vitals will also be taken, such as your temperature, blood pressure, heart rate, respiratory rate, height, and weight.
+Your BMI may also be calculated at this stage to quickly flag any risks of having heart disease, diabetes, or high blood pressure.

 Physical Examination (PE)

-This will include a thorough head-to-toe check by your doctor.
-They will check the appearance and function of your eyes, ears, nose, mouth, and throat as well as listen to your heart and lungs, check your reflexes, and more.
+This will include a thorough head-to-toe check by a licensed doctor at our Laguna medical center.
+They will check the appearance and function of your eyes, ears, nose, mouth, and throat, as well as listen to your heart and lungs, check your reflexes, and more.

 Basic 5 Medical Exam